xicotet/ZonaBlava/README.md

 ## Introduction

 This project is the result of my thesis work during my Vocational Education and Training (VET) studies, specifically in Multiplatform App Development.
-The project's initial phase, including the thesis documentation, was completed and submitted in June 2023.
-However, the development of the application has continued beyond the scope of the thesis, with ongoing enhancements and updates.
+The initial phase, including the thesis documentation, was completed and submitted in June 2023.
+Development of the app was discontinued at that point, but there are plans to refactor and rebuild the project from scratch using modern technologies.
 Feel free to check out the [PDF of the thesis](https://drive.google.com/file/d/1rUUOyTHoGvRlYACSCU2s2tGlRVlB27Eh/view?usp=sharing) (written in Spanish).

 ## About